vashshawn/Pingvin-master/doc/getting-started.md

 ### Memory

-Running Dogecoin Core can require a lot of memory, so in some situations it may be necessary to optimize its usage.
+Running Pingvincoin Core can require a lot of memory, so in some situations it may be necessary to optimize its usage.
 You can find more information about reducing the memory footprint in the [related guide](reduce-memory.md).

 ### Troubleshooting

-By default, Dogecoin Core keeps detailed logs in the `debug.log` file, located in the `datadir`.
+By default, Pingvincoin Core keeps detailed logs in the `debug.log` file, located in the `datadir`.
 Alternatively, the `-printtoconsole` parameter displays the log interactively to the terminal instead.

 To get more verbose log output, you can enable debug mode by using the `-debug=<topic>` parameter to increase logic for a specific topic, or use `-debug=all` to see detailed logs on all topics.